Berberis vulgaris: benefits, dosage, contraindications

 Diarrhea ✪✪✪✪✪

-Berberine from barberry has been extensively used in China for a long time to treat diarrhea and gastroenteritis.
-Its pharmacological effects, such as inhibiting smooth muscle contractions, anti-inflammatory, and antimicrobial actions, contribute to its effectiveness against diarrhea.
-Clinical trials have shown significant improvements in infectious diarrhea and irritable bowel syndrome with diarrhea.
-In a study with 196 patients suffering from irritable bowel syndrome with diarrhea, the daily intake of 400 mg berberine reduced the frequency of symptoms, including abdominal pain and diarrhea frequency.
+Berberine derived from barberry has long been widely used in China to treat diarrhea and gastroenteritis.
+Its pharmacological effects, such as inhibition of smooth muscle contractions and its anti-inflammatory and antimicrobial actions, contribute to its effectiveness against diarrhea.
+Clinical trials have shown a significant improvement in infectious diarrhea and in irritable bowel syndrome with diarrhea.
+In a study of 196 patients with diarrhea-predominant irritable bowel syndrome, daily intake of 400 mg of berberine reduced the frequency of symptoms, including abdominal pain and the number of diarrheal episodes.
 Another study on diarrhea caused by Escherichia coli showed that 400 mg of berberine significantly reduced stool volume.

 Posologie

 In traditional medicine, barberry is used to treat kidney stones and other urinary tract diseases.
-Animal studies support the medicinal use of this plant against urinary stone disease.
-However, there are not yet clinical trials evaluating this effect in humans.
-A clinical study with 90 patients with renal atherosclerosis showed that berberine may improve these patients' renal function.
-The intake of berberine for 4 weeks significantly reduced blood urea nitrogen and serum creatinine, thus improving renal function.
-Another two-year clinical study conducted in 69 hypertensive patients with type 2 diabetes demonstrated that the administration of berberine in addition to standard antihypertensive and hypoglycemic treatments significantly reduced biochemical markers of renal damage, oxidative stress, and improved renal function.
+Animal studies support the medicinal use of this plant against urinary calculi.
+However, there are not yet any clinical trials evaluating this effect in humans.
+A clinical study of 90 patients with renal atherosclerosis showed that berberine can improve renal function in these patients.
+Taking berberine for 4 weeks significantly reduced blood urea nitrogen and serum creatinine, thereby improving renal function.
+Another two-year clinical study, conducted on 69 hypertensive patients with type 2 diabetes, demonstrated that giving berberine in addition to standard antihypertensive and hypoglycemic treatments significantly reduced biochemical markers of renal damage and oxidative stress, and improved renal function.

 Posologie